Hey there, Insiders!

 But no. The figure remained, still as a statue, so quiet that I couldn’t even hear him breathing.

-The trespasser moved, lurching forward a step and letting forth a deep, guttural moan that made my scalp crawl.
+The trespasser moved suddenly, lurching forward a step and letting forth a deep, guttural moan that made my scalp crawl.
 I backed up a step, but the figure kept coming, shambling towards me with an ungainly, shuffling gait, arms out like a cartoon sleepwalker.

 No special powder for that.
 No magical protection to ward off the walking dead.
 At least, none that I knew of.

-I couldn’t correlate what it was seeing.
+I couldn’t correlate what it was I was seeing.
 The logical part of my brain tried to convince the lizard part that it was a trick of the light, a mental glitch, anything that made sense.
-Something that explained the impossible sight away.
+Something that explained this impossible sight away.
 But the lizard part of my brain knew the truth.

 All right, that’s enough for now, Insiders.
 Thank you so much for reading.
 Stick around for a bit longer and I’ll let you know when the book is finished and available to buy.
 Cut-price for you, of course, you saucy devils.